 Another way to enjoy Kashkaval is in this Eastern European grilled cheese sandwich on dark rye bread.
 Read more about Bulgarian cheeses and dairy products, below, after the directions to this recipe.

-- 1 pound kashkaval (or provolone, fontina, or halloumi cheese)
+1 pound kashkaval, provolone, fontina, or halloumi cheese

-- 2 to 3 cups breadcrumbs (fresh, or panko crumbs or matzo meal)
+2 to 3 cups fresh breadcrumbs, panko crumbs, or matzo meal

 Bulgarian Cheeses and Dairy Products

 Bulgarian cheeses are made from cow's milk, sheep's milk, and goat's milk.
 In addition to kashkaval, the most popular Bulgarian cheeses include: